dsccommunity/SqlServerDsc/CONTRIBUTING.md

 #### Old localization helper function

-To be able to support localization we have added wrappers for the cmdlets `Write-Verbose` and `Write-Warning`, and also for the keyword `Throw`.
+To be able to support localization we have added wrappers for the cmdlets `Write-Verbose` and `Write-Warning`, and also for creating a terminating error message.
 The localized strings are placed in a file named 'xSQLServer.strings.psd1' which are located in each language folder in the root of the module.
 For English language strings the folder is ['en-US'](https://github.com/PowerShell/xSQLServer/blob/dev/en-US).

 |Function|Short description|